 Much of what an AA sponsor does is listen to their sponsees.
 Thus, good AA sponsors are good listeners.

 Good AA sponsors are invested in the progress that their sponsees are making in their addiction recovery.
 As a result, good AA sponsors often push their sponsees to gain more perspectives about their journeys with addiction so that they can better understand their triggers and learn more ways to manage their addiction.
-Some ways that good AA sponsors push their sponsees are by giving them AA literature to read or making them attend different AA group meetings.
+Some ways that good AA sponsors encourage their sponsees are by giving them AA literature to read or making them attend different AA group meetings.

 While the AA 12-step program is based on some holistic spiritual values, good AA sponsors know not to take it any further and push their religious beliefs or personal views on life onto their sponsees.
 Therefore, if you want to learn how to be a good AA sponsor, don’t force your personal beliefs onto others.